Easily manage all your Midjourney creations with the tools and features on your Organize page!

 Searching Your Images

-• On the Organize page, there's a search bar at the top designed just for your personal image collection.
+On the Organize and Create pages, there's a search bar at the top designed just for your personal image collection.

 While other parts of midjourney.com allow you to search images from other users, this search feature focuses on your own creations.

-You can search by using words or phrases from your prompt text, and even use parameters like --chaos 10 to pinpoint exactly what you're looking for.
+You can search by using words or phrases from your prompt text, as well as specific attributes, like parameters, individual reference images, Personalization profiles, and more.

 When you set up a Saved Search, only prompts that include all your search terms will appear.
 It doesn't matter what order the terms are in.
 For example, if you add "cat dog" you'll get images where both words are used in the prompt.